 Additionally, false negative results can happen after adding Visine eye drops to urine samples.

-Another common form of testing is through a saliva sample.
+Another employee drug testing form is through a saliva sample.
 Saliva tests show the presence of banned substances taken within the last 24 hours.
 Holding the sample collector in the mouth without getting any saliva on the collector can produce false negative results so it is important to ensure saturation of the collector.

 Hair samples are also a method of testing for medical marijuana.
 An employee has to be a frequent user of medicinal marijuana with multiple high doses in order to be positive on this test.
 This method of testing can have false negatives as well if a patient shaves their hair off.